Rules of Hybrid Rugby

 - Under the ‘Ruck and Maul’ rule whereby a team has gained possession from an infringement the advantage is deemed to have been exhausted after two phases of play.
 The referee will rule at his discretion to resume play at the place of the original infringement or signal play on.
 (Advantage Rule).

-- If the player who has kicked the ball within his own (defending) half, into touch outside the twenty (20) metres from his opponents try-line, then there will be a line out with the defensive side awarded the throw in, in line with the point at which the ball crossed the touch line.
-The ball must first bounce in the field of play before entering touch, if the ball goes into touch on the full then play will return to where the ball was kicked with a scrum advantage to the defending team.
+- If the player who has kicked the ball within his own (defending) half, into touch outside the twenty (20) metres from his opponents try-line, then there will be a scrum with the defensive side awarded the throw in, in line with the point at which the ball crossed the touch line, League Rules.
+The ball must first bounce in the field of play before entering touch, if the ball goes into touch on the full then play will return to where the ball was kicked with a scrum advantage to the defending team, Rugby Laws.

-- If the attacking team kick the ball into the in goal area and the defending team touches down or the ball goes dead in goal, then the advantage will go to the defending team and play will resume with a play the ball on the twenty (20) metre line.
-In all other circumstances, (knockons or other infringements by the defending team) then play will resume with a ten (10) metre scrum with the loose head and feed going to the attacking team.
+- If the attacking team kick the ball into the in goal area and the defending team touches down or the ball goes dead in goal, then the advantage will go to the defending team and play will resume under League Rules.
+In all other circumstances, knockons or other infringements by the defending team, then play will resume with a ten (10) metre scrum with the loose head and feed going to the attacking team (Rugby Laws.
 NB – The in goal area will be at least fifteen (15) metres.

 - Six (6) players (three in the front row, two in the second row and one lock) are to contest scrums, with the attacking side having the loose head and feed.
-1:- The ‘crouch – touch – pause – engage’ system applies, with the ball to be fed into the centre of the scrum.
+1:- The ‘crouch, bind and engage’ system applies, with the ball to be fed into the centre of the scrum.
 2:- A team in a scrum must not push the scrum more than 1.5 metres toward their opponents goal line.
-3:- A team in a scrum must not wheel/screw a scrum more pas a 45 degree position. (‘Scrum’ challenge for the ball rule).
+3:- A team in a scrum must not wheel/screw a scrum past a 45 degree position.
+(Scrum challenge for the ball Rule).

-- All starts and restarts of play require a place kick and must travel at least 10m in a forward direction.
+- All starts and restarts of play require a place kick or drop kick then the ball must travel at least 10m in a forward direction.
 The ball must not be kicked out on the full.
-If this occurs, a penalty results from where the ball was kicked and the game is restarted under ‘Ruck and Maul’ rules.
+If this occurs, a penalty results from where the ball was kicked and the game is restarted under Rugby Laws.